dburyak/json-rpc-ethereum-proxy/README.md

 # Simplifications

+## Config

 At some point I gave up trying to make everything configurable via env variables.
 So, some values are configurable only via config file.

+## Call tracking info persistence

+Instead of calling Redis directly, a much better approach would be to abstract the storage access behind a repository interface.
+This way, we could easily switch storage backends.
+It's an easy change, but requires quite a bit of boilerplate code, so I decided to skip it for this exercise.

 # Design decisions